ECM893/ECM893.github.io/_posts/2025-05-23-ml-levels-pt-one.md

 ## Key Takeaways

 - **Building from scratch is educational, but not scalable.**
-  As soon as you want to build even simple perceptron or run on a GPU, you’ll hit a wall.
+  As soon as we want to build even simple perceptron or run on a GPU, we'll hit a wall.
 - **Hyperparameters matter as much as code.**
-  The right settings can make your model look brilliant; the wrong ones can make you question everything.
+  The right settings can make our model look brilliant; the wrong ones can make us question everything.
 - **Frameworks exist for a reason.**
-  PyTorch and TensorFlow automate graph construction, GPU support, and much of the tuning process so you can focus on solving real problems.
+  PyTorch and TensorFlow automate graph construction, GPU support, and much of the tuning process so that we can focus on solving real problems.

 ---

-*In Part 2, we’ll see how PyTorch implements neurons to build practical neural networks, using key concepts of computational graphs.*
+*In [Part 2](./2025-06-06-ml-levels-pt-two), we’ll see how PyTorch implements neurons to build practical neural networks, using key concepts of computational graphs.*